netsage-project/netsage-pipeline/website/docs/components/docker_env.md

 :::note
 These names uniquely identify the source of the data.
 In elasticsearch, they are saved in the `meta.sensor_id` field and will be shown in Grafana dashboards.
 Choose names that are meaningful and unique.
-For example, your sensor names might be "RNDNet New York Sflow" and "RNDNet Boston Netflow" or "rtr.one.rndnet.edu" and "rtr.two.nrdnet.edu".
+For example, your sensor names might be "RNDNet New York Sflow" and "RNDNet Boston Netflow" or "RNDNet NY-London 1" and "RNDNet NY-London 2".
 Whatever makes sense in your situation.
 :::

  - If you don't set a sensor name, the default docker hostname, which changes each time you run the pipeline, will be used.